This article is part of a series here on the blog about how to save the most energy with lighting in your home or business.

 Of course, an office is never complete without a proper desk lamp, or adequate task lighting over each work space.
 Since there are so many different varieties of desk lighting – traditional swing-arm lamps, linear task lighting, puck lights, even table lamps, the energy-efficient changes you can make really depend on your personal preference.

 If you have a fixture you already like, a favorite table lamp or reading light, the easiest upgrade could be to simply change out the light bulb for an energy-saving LED or CFL.
 When dealing with linear lights on the other hand, it may just be easier to change out the entire fixture.
-Browse our wide selection of energy-efficient under cabinet task lighting to find just what you need.

 6. Lighting Controls